Protect Your Home from Flooding: Part 2

 “The free FEMA housing inspections are an essential step in the recovery process for survivors who sustained damage to their homes,” said Federal Coordinating Officer Thomas J. McCool.
 “It’s vital that survivors register with FEMA, ensure we have their current contact information and then coordinate with the housing inspector to schedule the inspection.”

 However, in times of disaster, unscrupulous criminals often try to take advantage of survivors.
 Nathaniel Meyersohn of CNNMoney calls this “storm-chaser” fraud.
-Whether damage is caused by a flood, tornado, hurricane, fire, or other disaster, homeowners should take precautions against these crooks.
+Whether the damage is caused by a flood, tornado, hurricane, fire, or other disaster, homeowners should take precautions against these crooks.

 “We’ve seen it after every significant disaster, and we don’t expect anything different once the Harvey-induced floods recede,” said Frank Scafidi, spokesman for the nonprofit National Insurance Crime Bureau.